Up to D&D

 To clarify: Mechanically, an aketon and a gambeson are identical.
 You can wear an aketon without any armor over it and be protected as well as if you were wearing a gambeson.
 You will, however, look a bit like you are walking around in your underwear.
 This may incur a penalty to reaction rolls in some circumstances.
 Likewise, you can wear other armor over a gambeson, though it might be slightly more uncomfortable.

-Full plate harness would include an arming doublet.
+White harness would include an arming doublet.
 Similar to an aketon but with bits of mail arranged to cover the gaps in the plate.
 Should a character find themself in combat in merely an arming doublet without the plates, treat it like an aketon/gambeson.

 What if you want to convert your standard D&D armor to this system?